redbooth/api-docs/README.md

 1. Install <a href="http://nodejs.org/" target="_blank">node</a> `brew install node`.
 2. Install <a href="http://gulpjs.com/" target="_blank">Gulp</a> `npm install --global gulp`
 3. Fork this repo
-4. Once forked and cloned go to root folder and run: `npm install`
+4. Once forked and cloned go to root folder and run: `make render`
 5. Now run `gulp`
 6. Go to your browser to `http://localhost:8080`
 7. Done